Factbox: How GSK plans to fire-up its cash balance post split

-June 23 (Reuters) - Britain's GSK (GSK.L) set out detailed plans on Wednesday to turn its consumer healthcare arm into a separately listed company, in a move that will bolster the finances of the remaining business to help fund drug development and deals.
+(Reuters) - Britain’s GSK set out detailed plans on Wednesday to turn its consumer healthcare arm into a separately listed company, in a move that will bolster the finances of the remaining business to help fund drug development and deals.

 Below are the ways in which the pharmaceuticals business will strengthen its balance sheet as a new company.